Functional analytic insights into irreversibility of quantum resources: Asymptotic resource manipulation

 \subsection{Single-letter bounds}

-As a first step towards simplifying the bounds obtain in the previous section, let us notice that, instead of using the parameters $\delta$ (in Theorem~\ref{thm:cost_lowerbound}) or $\ve$ (in Theorem~\ref{thm:dist_upperbound}), we could have simply fixed them as zero to begin with.
+Our aim now is to obtain bounds which are single letter, that is, they do not require regularisation and thus can be more easily evaluated in practice.
+As a first step towards simplifying the bounds obtained in the previous section, let us notice that, instead of using the parameters $\delta$ (in Theorem~\ref{thm:cost_lowerbound}) or $\ve$ (in Theorem~\ref{thm:dist_upperbound}), we could have simply fixed them as zero to begin with.
 This has the intuitive interpretation of using the zero-error distillation rate to lower bound the resource cost, or vice versa.
 We formalise this as follows. \begin{boxed}{white} \begin{corollary} For any state $\rho$ and any pure state $\phi$, the rate of transformation from $\phi$ to $\rho$ satisfies

 and analogously the reverse transformation satisfies

 \end{corollary} \end{boxed} The evaluation of such bounds is generally non-trivial.
 It certainly can, however, simplify under additional assumptions.
 Assume, for instance, that $\norm{X^{\otimes n}}{\mu} \leq \norm{X}{\mu}^n$ which in practice will be satisfied in virtually all cases of interest; we then immediately get